jonasesser/gp-shop/README.md

 2. Peds for shops
 3. Tested with over 200 items

-#ATTENTION: There was a bug in last version, where all shops will recreated on server restart.
+#ATTENTION: AGAIN PLEASE DROP gpShops Database collection.
+There was a bug in last version, where all shops will recreated on server restart.
 This is fixed now, but you need to delete all shops in your database.

 ##Plans for next year